Sreyas2401/HouseGan/README.md

 # Developable Surfaces

-This repository consists my research on generating developable surfaces for converting 2D floorplans to 3D.
-It includes 2 parts :

-1. Room Extraction
-2. 2D-SDF-Net
+This repository contains my research and codebase for converting 2D architectural floorplans into 3D models using developable surface techniques.
+The project focuses on two main components: room extraction and 2D-SDF-Net, a neural network designed to approximate signed distance functions (SDFs) of 2D polygons.
+The extracted rooms are processed and converted into 3D developable surfaces, making the transformation of floorplans more geometrically accurate.

 ## Room Extraction (Data Preprocessing)

-I've used OpenCV to invert floorplans color from rplan dataset and then used contours to extract individual rooms.
+The first step in converting a 2D floorplan into a 3D model is identifying individual rooms.
+I've use OpenCV to invert the colors of floorplans from the rplan dataset and extract contours to identify and isolate the rooms for further processing.

-To run this section, run the following steps in the workspace:
+### Steps to run Room Extraction:

-1. pip install -r requirements.txt (this is recommended to be done in a virtual environment)
+1. ```pip install -r requirements.txt``` (this is recommended to be done in a virtual environment)
-2. python invert_image.py
+2. ```python invert_image.py```
-3. python seperate_rooms.py
+3. ```python seperate_rooms.py```

 ## 2D-SDF-Net

-2D-SDF-Net is a neural network approximating the two-dimensional signed distance functions of polygons.
+2D-SDF-Net is a neural network designed to approximate the 2D signed distance functions of polygons in the extracted rooms.
-The network structure references DeepSDF: <https://github.com/facebookresearch/DeepSDF>.
+The network structure references DeepSDF: <https://github.com/facebookresearch/DeepSDF> and mintpancake's neural network.

-I've applied hessian loss as an additional loss function to L1 loss function and optimized the model to be trained on floorplans with circular boundaries to make the surface developable.
+By applying a combination of L1 loss and Hessian loss, the network is optimized to handle floorplans with circular boundaries, ensuring the generated 3D surfaces are developable.

-2D-SDF-Net is trained on the extracted rooms from Room-Extraction directory to generate Signed Distance Fields for developing the surface from 2D to 3D.

-To run this section, run the following steps in the workspace:
+The SDF output represents the distance from any point in the 2D space to the nearest boundary, which is crucial for developing the floorplan into a smooth 3D surface.

+### Steps to run 2D-SDF-Net:

-1. pip install -r requirements.txt (this is also recommended to be run in the same virtual environment)
+1. ```pip install -r requirements.txt``` (this is also recommended to be run in the same virtual environment)
-2. python drawer.py
+2. ```python drawer.py```
-3. python sampler.py
+3. ```python sampler.py```
-4. python trainer.py
+4. ```python trainer.py```
-5. python renderer.py
+5. ```python renderer.py```